 The execution of an activity a is represented by the discrete process model [14].
-Let P(a) be a discrete process modeling the execution of activity a (hence, we call P(a)) the execution status graph of an activity).
-A P(a) is a directed, acyclic, bipartite graph (S, E, A), in which S is a set of nodes representing activity states, E is a set of nodes representing activity states and event.
-Simply put, an agent (e.g. workflow invocation and control) causes an event (e.g. from queuing to processing), which in turn influences the occurrence and outcome of the future events (e.g. active, failed).
+Let P(a) be a discrete process modeling the execution of activity a (hence, we call P(a) the execution status graph of an activity).
+A P(a) is a directed, acyclic, bipartite graph (S, E, A), in which S is a set of nodes called states, E is a set of nodes called events, and A is a set of ordered pairs of nodes called arcs.
+Simply put, an agent (e.g. workflow invocation and control, activity instance) causes an event (e.g. submit) that changes the activity state (e.g. from queuing to processing), which in turn influences the occurrence and outcome of the future events (e.g. active, failed).
 Figure 3 presents an example of a discrete process modeling the execution of an activity.